 Good governance practices of investee companies of the Sub-Fund are evaluated across various steps of the security selection process.
 Governance safeguards are inherent in the Sub-Investment Manager’s level norms-based screening as well as the Sub-Investment Manager’s PAI processes for the Sub-Fund.

 Furthermore, at the Sub-Fund level, investee companies are screened for good governance principles at the point of investment and on an ongoing basis.
-This screening process includes sound management structures, employee relations, remuneration of staff and tax compliance, and is based on third party data, and/or a proprietary assessment.
-A proprietary assessment will be used and may take precedence over the third-party data, when the Sub-Investment Manager determines to engage with the investee companies or the Sub-Investment Manager otherwise evidences the good governance practices of investee companies, or when third party data is lacking, the Sub-Investment Manager applies these principles by assessing issues including, but not limited to: companies’ board composition and oversight, executive compensation, labor management and human capital and tax controversies.
+This screening process includes sound management structures, employee relations, remuneration of staff and tax compliance, and is based on third-party data, and/or a proprietary assessment.
+A proprietary assessment will be used and may take precedence over the third-party data, when the Sub-Investment Manager determines to engage with the investee companies or the Sub-Investment Manager otherwise evidences the good governance practices of investee companies, or when third-party data is lacking, the Sub-Investment Manager applies these principles by assessing issues including but not limited to: companies’ board composition and oversight, executive compensation, labor management and human capital and tax controversies.

 The selection of these specific indicators is subject to change from time to time although the overall principles will remain.
 Where the Sub-Investment Manager identifies any areas for improvement, and subject to an overall assessment of good governance, it may engage with the relevant investee company to seek improvements before choosing to divest, which will typically occur within 90 days.
 The assessment is not applicable to any cash, cash equivalent or derivatives investment or investments in securities issued by sovereigns or government-related entities.

 Once an investment is made, and to ensure that investments continue to meet the Sub-Fund’s sustainability criteria, the Sub-Investment Manager continues to monitor material factors that could impact an investment, including sustainability risks and factors.
 Relevant risks or concerns are addressed as part of the Sub-Investment Manager’s ongoing investment process which may result in changes in a fund position size or divestment.
 The Sustainable Investment team may also conduct reviews on a periodic basis, and engage with the investment team about potential sustainability risks.
-The Sub-Investment Manager uses a combination of externally sourced data and proprietary research to ensure that the information used when monitoring of the environmental and/or social characteristics is suitably robust, given the current levels of disclosure by companies, and performs periodic reviews allowing the Sub-Investment Manager to seek to identify gaps and/or data that may require further review.
+The Sub-Investment Manager uses a combination of externally sourced data and proprietary research to ensure that the information used when monitoring the sustainable investment objective of the Sub-Fund is suitably robust, given the current levels of disclosure by companies, and performs periodic reviews allowing the Sub-Investment Manager to seek to identify gaps and/or data that may require further review.
 The current level of disclosure of environmental and social characteristics remains comparatively limited in comparison with other financial data, and that which is available is typically subject to more limited review (such as audits).

 Each sustainability indicator for the Sub-Fund is subject to measurement using clearly defined metrics on an ongoing basis, using a combination of internal and external data and research as is appropriate for the particular indicator.

-The Sub-Investment Manager acknowledges that, given the lack of a consistent standard of global regulatory requirements on sustainability disclosures generally, third-party data providers upon whom the Sub-Investment Manager places reliance do have to estimate datapoints and the proportion of estimations used will vary depending on the subject matter and asset in question.
+The Sub-Investment Manager acknowledges that, given the lack of a consistent standard of global regulatory requirements on sustainability disclosures generally, third party data provider(s) upon whom the Sub-Investment Manager places reliance do have to estimate datapoints and the proportion of estimations used will vary depending on the subject matter and asset in question.
 The Sub-Investment Manager does not seek to systematically audit those estimates but does challenge numbers with third-parties if it identifies data it believes is inaccurate, and where possible places greater reliance on actual disclosed data.
 The Sub-Investment Manager seeks to encourage adoption of sustainability disclosure standards by issuers and thus decrease reliance in the industry on estimated or incomparable information.

 The main limitation to the methodologies and data sources is the lack of global reporting standards and availability of consistent data.
 Where data is available, this also has limitations and is subject to estimation and reporting gaps and continues to evolve.
 The Sub-Investment Manager keeps under review the sources of data it uses for the implementation of its sustainability policy and will make changes where it considers this is necessary.